dinisvieira/xamarin-intro-worshop/Guide-Mac.md

 > This class contains two methods, on returns a list of string with the possible meme's we can use and the other allows us to send a chosen meme, top and bottom text to get an Image.

-> You might notice there's a missing Mashape API Key on these methods.
+> You might notice there's a Mashape API Key on these methods, you can use it or…
 > Get your own key for free in [here](https://www.mashape.com/ronreiter/meme-generator).

 * 4) Add missing "usings/imports".